- Table of Contents

 Understanding the Benefits

-• Thermal Efficiency: Spray foam insulation is highly effective at reducing heat flow between floors, which can lead to energy savings.
+- Thermal Efficiency: Spray foam insulation is great at reducing heat transfer between floors, which can lead to big energy savings.

 How It Works

-Spray foam expands to fill gaps and hard-to-reach spaces, making it an ideal choice for mid-floor insulation where traditional materials might not be feasible.
+When you apply spray foam, it expands to fill gaps and hard-to-reach areas.
+This makes it a fantastic choice for mid-floor insulation where traditional methods might not work well.

 Alternatives for Noise and Heat Reduction